Long-time asymptotics and stability for the sine-Gordon equation: Asymptotic Stability/Instability in Weighted Energy Spaces

-Using the scattering data $S_{n}$, we again can use the Riemann-Hilbert problem and reconstruction formula to define the function $f_{n}$ and find the reflectionless part $\tilde{N}_{n}\left(x,t\right)$ using Problem \ref{RHP-1} and Proposition \ref{prop:recon}. (here $f_{n}$ will actually be a solution to the sine-Gordon equation by Zhou \cite{Zhou95}, but this fact is not essential here.)
+Using the scattering data $\mathcal{S}_{n}$, we again can employ the Riemann-Hilbert problem and reconstruction formula to define the function $f_{n}$ and find the reflectionless part $\tilde{N}_{n}\left(x,t\right)$ using Problem \ref{RHP-1} and Proposition \ref{prop:recon}.
+(Here $f_{n}$ will actually be a solution to the sine-Gordon equation by Zhou \cite{Zhou95}, but this fact is not essential here.)
 We are mainly interested in the case when $\text{v}$ is close to a kink whose velocity is given by $(1-\zeta_\ell^2)/(1+ \zeta_\ell^2)$.
-Similar to the proof of the previous theorem, we conjugate the RHPs associated to both $S$ and $S_n$ by $\delta(z_\ell)$ and $\delta_n(z_\ell)$ as in problem \ref{prob:mkdv.kin}.
+Similar to the proof of the previous theorem, we conjugate the RHPs associated to both $\mathcal{S}$ and $\mathcal{S}_n$ by $\delta(z_\ell)$ and $\delta_n(z_\ell)$ as in problem \ref{prob:mkdv.kin}.
 Note that by construction,

-Moreover, if we look at the corresponding integral equation representation of solutions given by \eqref{BC-int}, taking the difference, the eigenvalues will be exponentially small.
+Moreover, if we look at the corresponding integral equation representation of solutions given by \eqref{BC-int}, taking the difference, those parts associated with eigenvalues will be exponentially small.
 So by the uniform Lipschitz estimates for the resolvents established in Theorem \ref{thm:zero}, we know that for any $t\in\mathbb{R}^{+}$, one has

 For $f_{n}$, subtracting the reflectionless part off, we write